beyond-decentralized/AIRport/README.md

 sub-chains are resolved to the "longest chain" via timestamp based conflict resolution mechanism.

-    For examle if Alice modifies record 1 while being offline and Charlie modifies the same record also offline but at a later time then both with be notified of the conflict and automatic conflict resolution will pick the latest column values while allowing for manual confict resolution.
+    For example, if Alice modifies record 1 while being offline and Charlie modifies the same record also offline but at a later time then both with be notified of the conflict and automatic conflict resolution will pick the latest column values while allowing for manual conflict resolution.

 ![AIR Transaction Log](presentations/images/AIRPort_Transaction_Log.png)